 Boating is a popular pastime!
-With 700,000 boaters in BC, many in the Strait of Georgia, we need to minimize our impacts, especially in areas where boats congregate such as marinas, anchorages and marine parks.
+With roughly 700,000 boaters in BC, many in the Salish Sea, we need to minimize our impacts, especially in areas where boats congregate such as marinas, anchorages and marine parks.

 You can make a big difference, by pledging to follow these guidelines: